mrazjava/booklink-openlibrary/README.md

 This project builds into two executables:

-* `com.github.mrazjava.booklink.openlibrary.dataimport.ImporterApp` is the actual import process.
+* `com.github.mrazjava.booklink.openlibrary.dataimport.OpenLibraryImportApp` is the actual import process.
 * `TODO:` REST service for querying openlibrary mongo repository

 These could be two separate projects/apps with a shared schema *.jar (3rd project), but to keep things simple they